 NOTE: Handling of UE/PDU Session quota exemption and any pre-emption to other non-mission critical services is expected to be controlled by operator policy.

+- While the support of network slicing applies only to 5GS, solutions supports subscriptions that allows EPS/5GS interworking.
+Therefore EPS/5GS interworking needs to be considered for the enforcement of quotas for maximum number of UEs per network slice and for maximum number of PDU Sessions per network slice.